Ringo Starr: Live at Soundstage

 Ringo Starr: Live at Soundstage is a 2007 live album by English rock drummer and singer Ringo Starr.
 It was recorded at the Genesee Theatre in Waukegan, Illinois on 24 June 2005 as part of the PBS concert series Soundstage.
 The Roundheads for this performance were: Steve Dudas (lead guitar), Gary Burr (guitar), Mark Hudson (guitar), Matt Bissonette (bass guitar), Mark Hart (keyboards) and Gregg Bissonette (drums).
-Colin Hay and his wife Cecilia Noel joined in on the "With a Little Help From My Friends" finale.
+Colin Hay and his wife Cecilia Noël joined in on the "With a Little Help From My Friends" finale.